SOS Children's Village Santa Rosa de Copán

 High illiteracy rates and crippling poverty make life burdensome for many of the region's children

 In Santa Rosa de Copán, education remains an issue of great concern.
 The municipality's above-average school dropout-rate can be explained by the fact that many children have to support their parents economically, meaning that they engage in productive labor to help raise a higher family income.
 As a result, the region's primary school enrollment ratio for both boys and girls is comparatively low as well.
 The precarious socioeconomic situation that many families in Santa Rosa de Copán face partly explains why only a very low number of students ever complete high school.

 The department of Copán is marked by a very high illiteracy rate of 68 per cent.
 Against this background, our organization decided to implement an SOS Children's Village in Santa Rosa de Copán where children from the provinces of Santa Barbara, Ocotepeque, Copán and Lempira now receive support.

 What we do in Santa Rosa de Copán

 Little boy smiling into the camera (photo: S. Preisch)

 In 2007, the premises were officially opened and inaugurated.
-SOS Children's Villages has also been supporting programmes implemented by the Honduran ministry of Labour aiming to eradicate child labour in the city of Santa Rosa de Copán.
+SOS Children's Villages has also been supporting programs implemented by the Honduran ministry of Labor aiming to eradicate child labor in the city of Santa Rosa de Copán.